Marc13Bautista/Arma3-RealisticNamesUpdated/README.md

 - https://github.com/blackfisch/Arma3-RealisticNames

 So I've taken the reins where all future builds and additions to the mod will be done by me.
-This project basically is a (personally updated) Standalone of the [realisticnames module](https://github.com/acemod/ACE3/tree/master/addons/realisticnames) from [ACE3](https://github.com/acemod/ACE3).
+This project basically is a more-up-to-date standalone of the [realisticnames module](https://github.com/acemod/ACE3/tree/master/addons/realisticnames) from [ACE3](https://github.com/acemod/ACE3) with my own additions to support other mods.

 Special Thanks to all [ACE3 Contributors](https://github.com/acemod/ACE3/blob/master/AUTHORS.txt) who made this project possible in the first place.
 [ACE3](https://github.com/acemod/ACE3) is licensed under the GNU General Public License [(GPLv2)](LICENSE).
 This also applies to this project.